cilium/tetragon/README.md

 Cilium’s new Tetragon component enables powerful realtime, eBPF-based Security Observability and Runtime Enforcement.

-Tetragon detects and is able to respond in real time to security-significant events, such as
+Tetragon detects and is able to react to security-significant events, such as

 * Process execution events
-* Changes to privileges and capabilities
+* System call activity
 * I/O activity including network & file access

 When used in a Kubernetes environment, Tetragon is Kubernetes-aware - that is, it understands